doug3236/scanner_refl_fix/README.md

 ### Using the i1iSis Spectrophotometer
 For XRite's i1iSis, a 3 page USA Letter format is recommended.
-Included are CGATs RGB files and printable images of the 2871 patches over 3 pages.
+Included are a CGATs RGB file and printable images of the 2871 patches over 3 pages.
 The first two pages are color patches and the third page is devoted to near neutrals where color perception is very sensitive to small hue shifts.
 The printed tif images can be scanned then spectrophotometer measured for Lab values with the i1iSis.
-First open i1Profiler then load the RGB CGATs file into the Patches tab.
+First open i1Profiler then load the RGB CGATs file (*patchs_2871.txt*) into the Patches tab.
-Next select USA letter size and profile orientation.
+Next select USA letter size and profile orientation on the Test Chart tab.
 The defaults will produce 3, 957 patch images totaling 2871 patches.
+Print the supplied charts or the charts from I1Profiler and let dry.
-Measure with M2 (no uV) since scanners have no significant uV.
+Then measure the charts with M2 (no uV) since scanners have no significant uV.
 Check to make sure they match the printed/scanned images.
+Then save the measured files as CGATs making sure that the saved files include the LAB values.
+Defaults should be fine as they include LAB values.

-Samples from my printer/scanner are provided for comparison as well as a batch command file *makei1isis.bat* to execute these command on the sample files.
+Samples from my printer/scanner are provided for comparison as well as a batch command file *process_i1isis_scans.bat* to execute these commands on the sample files created from this process.

-First, the 3 charts are printed w/o color management using Adobe's ACPU utility or other appropriate program.
-Second, I1Profiler loads the associated RGB CGATs file and scans the charts saving the resulting measurement file in CGATs format.
+Then we scan the 3 charts saving the tif files as scanner3pgcg(1-3).tif and correct for reflections.The corrected scans will be labeled with "-f" postpended to the names creating scanner3pgcg(1-3)_f.tif

+    scanner_refl_fix -B scanner3pgcg1.tif scanner3pgcg2.tif scanner3pgcg3.tif

-Next we generate the required Argyll CGATs file that contains scanner RGB values and corresponding LAB values from the I1Profilerthen execute Argyll commands to create the profile.
+Next we generate the required Argyll CGATs file that contains scanner RGB values and corresponding LAB values from the I1Profiler measurements then execute Argyll commands to create the profile.
-The "-M" option then reads the patch RGB values from patches from 1 or more tif files (*scanner3pgcg1-3.tif*) then adds the LAB values from the CGATs spectro measurement file (*scanner3pgcg_M2.txt*) and finally creates a CGATs file with RGB and associated LAB values .
+The "-M" option then reads the patch RGB values from patches from the tif files (*scanner3pgcg(1-3)(_f).tif*) then adds the LAB values from the CGATs spectro measurement file (*scanner3pgcg_M2.txt*) and finally creates CGATs files with RGB and associated LAB values.
+One for making a standard scanner profile from the uncorrected scans and one from the corrected scans.

-    scanner_refl_fix -M scanner3pgcg1.tif scanner3pgcg2.tif scanner3pgcg3.tif scanner3pgcg_M2.txt scanner3pgcg_f.txt
+    scanner_refl_fix -M scanner3pgcg1.tif scanner3pgcg2.tif scanner3pgcg3.tif scanner3pgcg_M2.txt scanner_isis.txt
+    scanner_refl_fix -M scanner3pgcg1_f.tif scanner3pgcg2_f.tif scanner3pgcg3_f.tif scanner3pgcg_M2.txt scanner_isis_f.txt

+The "-M" option on the fixed scans prints out summary stats and a similar one for making standard (unfixed) profiles:

+    Processing image patch files
+    File:i1isis/scanner3pg1cg_f.tif ,Rows:33, Cols:29
+    File:i1isis/scanner3pg2cg_f.tif ,Rows:33, Cols:29
+    File:i1isis/scanner3pg3cg_f.tif ,Rows:33, Cols:29

+      Deciles:  Center                     Half                        Edge
+    Chart 0:     1.1   1.1   1.1   1.1   1.1   1.1   1.1   1.5   4.6  11.1
+    Chart 1:     1.1   1.1   1.1   1.1   1.1   1.1   1.4   2.7   8.2  15.1
+    Chart 2:     1.0   1.0   1.0   1.0   1.0   1.1   1.4   3.2   9.6  18.5

+    Associated CGATs measurement text file: i1isis/scanner3pgcg_M2.txt

+    Output RGBLAB CGATs file:i1isis/scanner_isis_f.txt, Patches:2871
+    High: Scanner RGB:  227.9 231.8 237.6   Lab:   94.71  -1.48  -1.93
+     Low: Scanner RGB:    8.9  10.6  10.4   Lab:    1.88   0.05  -0.40

-Then we run a Windows script file on the original and corrected scan RGBLAB CGATs files to create ICC profiles:
+Then run a Windows script file on the original and corrected scan RGBLAB CGATs files to create ICC profiles:

-    makescanner scanner3pgcg

-and

-    makescanner scanner3pgcg_f
+    makescannerargyll scanner_isis
+    makescannerargyll scanner_isis_f

-These create ICC input profiles named: *scanner3pgcg.icm* and *scanner3pgcg_f.icm*.
+Using Argyll utlities, these create ICC input profiles named: *scanner_isis.icm* and *scanner_isis_f.icm*.
-This script file (*makescanner.bat*) has a few entries that imports the CGATs RGBLAB file for Argyll to create a scanner input profile.
+This script file (*makescannerargyll.bat*) has a few entries that imports the CGATs RGBLAB file for Argyll to create a scanner input profile.
 The first line changes the Argyll algorithm to conform with ICC's definition of Abs.
 Col. intent.
 The second line processes the CGATs file so it is interpreted as an input data set.